Bagby Hot Springs, Big Tub on the Lower Deck

 • Features primitive facilities and wooden bathtubs

-In 1913, the guard station was built quite near to the hot springs for fire patrol teams during summer fire seasons.
+In 1913, the guard station was erected near the hot springs, primarily for the purpose of fire patrol during the summer fire seasons.

 In the 1920s, Forest Service employees built a bathhouse and cabins to utilize the benefits of the hot springs.

-In 1974, a new guard station was built in Oak Grove and the Bagby Guard station had been renovated and placed on the National Register of Historic Places.
-Public access to the building is not allowed.
+In 1974, a new guard station was built in Oak Grove, and the Bagby Guard station underwent renovations, earning a place on the National Register of Historic Places.
+However, public access to the building was restricted.

 Development: Primitive, rustic bathhouses, and wooden tubs